 Prepare your clients for what’s coming

 Having a visual image of your client journey is immensely helpful for you—but it’s also helpful to your client.
 You may share a part of your process that they may be wondering about on your own website and introductory emails to ease their discomfort.
-My own logo & brand identity design services page does this through the use of text and graphics.
-(Scroll down toward the lower half of the page.)
-I also share the entire process in more detail in my Welcome Guide document.

 The Design Process section of my Welcome Guide